 - 5.1 Note the number of overs per innings decided at the start of the game, N. From the table note the resource percentage available to Team 1 at the start of their innings.
 (For N = 50 this is 100%.) - 5.2 For all suspensions and any premature termination of Team 1's innings, calculate the total resource percentage lost using the procedure described in section 3.
 Subtract this from the starting resource percentage (5.1) to give R1, the resource which was available to Team 1 for their innings.
-Note Team 1's total score, S. - 5.3 There is no overs penalty for slow over rates by either side. - 5.4 Note the number of overs allocated to Team 2 at the start of their innings and from the table note the resource percentage for this number of overs remaining and 0 wicket lost.
+Note Team 1's total score, S. - 5.3 There is no overs penalty for slow over rates by either side.

+- 5.4 Note the number of overs allocated to Team 2 at the start of their innings and from the table note the resource percentage for this number of overs remaining and 0 wicket lost.
 This is R2, the resource percentage available to Team 2.
 If R2 differs from R1, which will happen if Team 1's innings was interrupted and/or Team 2's was delayed, a revised target must be set.
-Calculate this revised target, T, as described in 5.6 below.

-- 5.5 For each suspension of play during Team 2's innings or for premature termination of the match, update the resource percentage available, R2, by subtracting the resource percentage lost calculated as in section 3.
+Calculate this revised target, T, as described in 5.6 below. - 5.5 For each suspension of play during Team 2's innings or for premature termination of the match, update the resource percentage available, R2, by subtracting the resource percentage lost calculated as in section 3.
 Calculate the revised target, T, after each suspension as described in 5.6 below.
-If the match has to be terminated, the result is decided by comparing Team 2's score at the time with the 'par score', this being the value as calculated in the formulae for T in 5.6 below but without the one run added.
+If the match has to be terminated, the result is decided by comparing Team 2's score at the time with the 'par score', this being the value as calculated in the formulae for T in 5.6 below, but without the one run added.
 If it is greater, Team 2 win.
 If it is equal, the match is tied.
-If it is less, Team 1 win. - 5.6 In the Professional Edition, for all values of R1 and R2 the revised target is obtained by scaling Team 1's score in the ratio of R2 to R1 i.e. $T = (S \times R2/R1) + 1$ (rounded down to a whole number, if necessary).
+If it is less, Team 1 win. - 5.6 If R2 is less than R1, Team 2's revised target is obtained by reducing Team 1's score S in the ratio of R2 to R1, ignoring any figures after the decimal point, and adding one run i.e. $T = (S \times R2/R1) + 1$ (rounded down to a whole number, if necessary).